Does My Building Need an Oregon BPS Energy Audit?

 - Educational buildings (schools, universities, research facilities)

 Even if your building’s primary use seems niche or specialized, if it is 35,000 square feet or larger and located in Oregon, it likely falls under the BPS.
-There are very few exemptions, and those that exist are narrowly defined (such as certain agricultural structures or buildings owned by specific government entities under limited circumstances).
+There are very few exemptions, and those that exist are narrowly defined (such as certain agricultural structures or buildings owned by specific government entities).

 What About Newer Buildings?

 The BPS applies to both existing buildings and new construction.
-Buildings completed before the BPS effective date must comply according to the standard timeline.
-Buildings constructed after the BPS implementation must meet current energy code requirements in addition to the performance standard.
+Buildings completed before the BPS effective date must comply according to the standard timeline—Tier 1 buildings with a 2028 deadline, Tier 2 buildings with a 2030 deadline.
+Buildings constructed after the BPS implementation must meet current Oregon energy code requirements in addition to the performance standard.
 The key point: newness provides no exemption.
 A newly constructed 50,000-square-foot office building must participate in benchmarking and, when required, complete an ASHRAE Level 2 audit just as an older building would.

 Special Circumstances and Exemptions